 An official part of the the three-year interdisciplinary research project Echoes of the South Atlantic, initiated by the Goethe-Institut (2018-2020).

-The exhibition is developed in collaboration between Goethe-Institut, The Global Art Project, Oslo Kunstforening and Nordic Black Theatre.
+The exhibition is a collaboration between Goethe-Institut, The Global Art Project, Oslo Kunstforening and Nordic Black Theatre.

 Curated by Selene Wendt for The Museum of Cultural History, Oslo, featuring work by contemporary artists who address issues of displacement and migration from a historical and contemporary perspective.